2026–2027 Executive Committee

 Vice President

-April is a member of the Society of Toxicology and has served as an elected councilor and secretary-treasurer for the Regulatory and Safety Evaluation Specialty Section previously.
-She looks forward to advancing RSESS goals, outreach and mentoring as VP Elect in 2025.
+She has been a member of the Society of Toxicology since 2008, which has provided the valuable networking and mentorship that has sustained her career.
+She has served previously in elected positions on the Postdoctoral Assembly as elected treasurer and later as councilor and secretary-treasurer for the Regulatory and Safety Evaluation Specialty Section.
+She looks forward to advancing the goals, outreach and mentoring in her current elected role with RSESS.

 William (Bill) Klaren, PhD, DABT